If you are interested in learning more about measuring stellar properties, I recommend:

 - The Doppler Effect and Sonic Booms.

 - From the "Practical Uses of Math and Science" is a description of an in-class activity on trigonometric parallax.
-Here is a lesson plan from the New Horizons mission on parallax and the discovery of the planet Pluto.

 - Jim Kaler's website on STARS and the Star of the Week are an excellent source of information on all aspects of stars, including topics like color, spectral types, the HR diagram, and others.